-The BLACK BOX® ServSelectTM IP SCPS is a serial over IP network appliance that provides non-blocked access and control for multiplatform servers and serial devices such as routers, power management devices and firewalls.
+The BLACK BOX® ServSelectTM IP SCPS serial over IP network appliances provide non-blocked access and control for serial devices such as routers, power management devices and firewalls.

-You may connect up to 8 serial devices to an SCPS-8, and 16 serial devices to an SCPS-16.
+You may connect up to 8 serial devices to an SCPS-8, and up to 16 serial devices to an SCPS-16.
 A single 10/100 Ethernet port provides network connectivity on each SCPS.
-Two SCPS units may be mounted in 1U of vertical space in a standard 19 inch rack
+Two SCPS appliances may be mounted in 1U of vertical space in a standard 19 inch rack.